 Registered nurses work in a variety of settings to provide medical care for patients and support physicians.
 Learn more about this highly in-demand job.

-Registered nurses (RNs) make up the largest group of employees within the health care system, according to the US Bureau of Labor Statistics .
+Registered nurses (RNs) provide patient care and support other medical professionals, such as physicians, as they work to improve patient outcomes.
+RNs make up the largest group of employees within the health care system, according to the US Bureau of Labor Statistics .
 Because the job is in such high demand, those who complete nursing programs can usually count on competitive wages and job security.

 A registered nurse provides and coordinates care for patients in hospitals, doctor's offices, clinics, schools, nursing homes, and other medical facilities.
 As an RN, you’ll also support physicians and other medical professionals, as well as communicate with patients' families about their progress.